H225M Cougar Medium Multimission Helicopter, France

 The helicopter can also be fitted with axial pods, such as two 68mm rocket launchers or two 20mm cannons

-The helicopter is equipped with radar and FLIR (forward-looking infrared) for day and night-time search and rescue capabilities.
+The helicopter is equipped with radar and FLIR (forward-looking infrared) for day and night-time SAR capabilities.
 The navigation suite includes Doppler radar, global positioning system and inertial navigation system.

-The search and rescue system can be programmed to provide automatic search patterns, transition and hover.
+The SAR system can be programmed to provide automatic search patterns, transition and hover.

 The helicopter can carry side-firing armaments, such as two 7.62mm general purpose machine guns and a 20mm cannon.
 The helicopter can also be fitted with axial pods, such as two 68mm rocket launchers or two 20mm cannons.